Alastair-Cleve/CommonCents/README.md

 ## Minimum Viable Product

-CommonCents is a web application inspired by TransferWise that will be built using Ruby on Rails and React.js.
+Common&#xFFE0;ents is a web application inspired by TransferWise that will be built using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Landing page with interactive widgets
 - [ ] New account creation, login, and guest/demo login